NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-4-start.md

 * Introduce:
   * Maven dependency: `spring-cloud-services-starter-service-registry`
-  * `bootstrap.yml` or `bootstrap.properties` and configure the name `fortune-service` of the application used to register at the Service Registry
+  * `bootstrap.yml` or `bootstrap.properties` and configure the name `fortune-service` of the application used to register at the Service Registry (Note: name is important in service discovery, so if you change that here, you also need to change that in the UI application)
 * Start a Service Registry with name `workshop-service-registry`

 ```bash